ncatlab/nlab-content/pages/1918.md

 =--

 There are various ways to see the existence and to construct the $T_n$-reflections.
-The following is the quickest way to see the existence, even though it leaves the actual construction rather implicit.
+The following is the quickest way to see the existence, even if to some tastes the construction seems more implicit or abstract than the previous one.

 +-- {: .num_prop #HausdorffReflectionViaHomsIntoAllHausdorffSpaces}